Analysis and Payment

 Note: The Dashboard does not provide the final data analysis for full-year reporting, or indicate PQRS incentive eligibility.
 The Dashboard will only provide claims-based data for interim feedback.
 Data submitted via registry reporting, CMS-selected Group Practice Reporting Option (GPRO), Center for Medicare and Medicaid Innovation (CMMI, includes Physician Group Practice [PGP] and Accountable Care Organizations [ACO] participants), or qualified Electronic Health Records (EHR) systems will not be included for purposes of the Dashboard data feedback.
 Data submitted for 2013 PQRS reporting via methods other than claims will be available for review in the fall of 2014 through the final PQRS feedback report.

-2013 PQRS Measure-Applicability Validation (MAV) Process for Claims-Based Reporting of Individual Measures
+2014 PQRS Measure-Applicability Validation (MAV) Process for Claims and Registry-Based Reporting of Individual Measures

-The following documents pertaining to the 2013 (PQRS) Measure-Applicability Validation (MAV) Process for Claims-Based Reporting of Individual Measures are available in the zip file titled "2013 PQRS Measure Applicability Validation Documents" in the "Downloads" section below:
+The following documents pertaining to the 2014 (PQRS) Measure-Applicability Validation (MAV) Process for Claims-Based Reporting of Individual Measures are available in the zip file titled "2014 PQRS Claims Measure Applicability Validation Documents" in the "Downloads" section below:

-- 2013 PQRS Measure-Applicability Validation (MAV) Process for Claims-Based Reporting of Individual Measures – provides guidance for those eligible professionals who satisfactorily submit quality-data codes for fewer than three PQRS measures, and how the MAV process will determine whether they should have submitted QDCs for additional measures.
+- 2014 PQRS Measure-Applicability Validation (MAV) Process for Claims-Based Reporting of Individual Measures – provides guidance for those eligible professionals who satisfactorily submit quality-data codes for fewer than nine PQRS measures or for fewer than three NQS domains, and how the MAV process will determine whether they should have submitted QDCs for additional measures.

-- 2013 PQRS Measure-Applicability Validation (MAV) Process Flow – a chart that depicts the MAV Process.
+- 2014 PQRS Claims-Based Measure-Applicability Validation (MAV) Process Flow – a chart that depicts the MAV Process for claims-based reporting.